ECCC-MSC/open-data/docs/msc-data/dynamic_hydrographic_products_riops/readme_riops_S111-datamart-alpha_en.md

 The S-111 DHP tiled files have the following nomenclature:

-CMC_riops_111CA002{nnnn}N{wwwww}W_{YYYYYMMDD}T{hh}Z.h
+CMC_riops_111CA002{nnnn}N{wwwww}W_{YYYYYMMDD}T{hh}Z.h5

-* __nnnn__: Tag of the decimal degrees latitude(Northern Hemisphere) of the South-West corner of the 1x1 degree tiles bounding boxes used.
+* __nnnn__: Four characters tag of the decimal degrees latitude(Northern Hemisphere) of the South-West corner of the 1x1 degree tiles bounding boxes used.
-* __wwwww__: Tag of the decimal degrees longitude(Western Hemisphere) of the South-West corner of the 1x1 degree tiles bounding boxes used.
+* __wwwww__: Five characters Tag of the decimal degrees longitude(Western Hemisphere) of the South-West corner of the 1x1 degree tiles bounding boxes used.
 * __YYYYYMMDD__: RIOPS model synoptic run start date, in UTC.
+* __T__: ISO8601 standard date-time separator.
 * __hh__: RIOPS model synoptic run start hour, in UTC [00, 06, 12, 18].
+* __Z__: UTC(a.k.a ZULU) tag.
+* __.h5__: Official HDF5 file format extension.

 Example of a S-111 DHP tiled file name:

-CMC_riops_111CA0024200N06900W_20200128T12Z.h
+CMC_riops_111CA0024200N06900W_20200129T18Z.h

-This file originates from the Canadian Meteorological Center (CMC) and contains RIOPS surface currents for the canadian coastal waters that were packaged as a 1x1 degree S-111 DHP tile which have its South-West corner located at latitude 42.00 and longitude -69.00.
-The RIOPS surface currents were produced on January 28 2020 at 12UTC
+This file originates from the Canadian Meteorological Center (CMC) and contains RIOPS surface currents for the canadian coastal waters that were packaged as a 1x1 degree S-111 DHP tile which have its South-West corner located at latitude 42.00N and longitude -69.00W.
+The S-111 tiled files were produced by post-processing of RIOPS data results coming from its synoptic forecast run issued on January 29 2020 at 18UTC.

 # S-111 tiled files data structure